bbc/psammead/packages/components/psammead-content-shift-blocker/README.md

 Such content can be wrapped with `ContentShiftBlocker` to prevent the page from jumping around.

+⚠️ For browsers that support [scroll-anchoring](https://drafts.csswg.org/css-scroll-anchoring/) with `overflow-anchor`, `ContentShiftBlocker` assumes you have not disabled it by explicitly setting `overflow-anchor: none` on any parent elements.
+If you have then the user may experience content shifting.
+I would even recommend you explicitly set `overflow-anchor: auto` on the body element in case browser vendors decide to make this feature opt-in rather than opt-out.

 ## How it works

 `ContentShiftBlocker` will never resize when in view even if the child content resizes. `ContentShiftBlocker` content is allowed to resize when it is outside of the viewport.
 If the `ContentShiftBlocker` component is above the scrollable region of the viewport and scroll height of the page changes then the Y scroll position is adjusted to prevent a vertical scroll jump that would disrupt the user's reading experience.
 This technique is called [scroll anchoring](https://drafts.csswg.org/css-scroll-anchoring/) and can be achieved by setting `overflow-anchor: auto` on a scrollable container such as the body element.
 It is enabled in Chrome 56 and Firefox 66 https://caniuse.com/#feat=css-overflow-anchor as an [opt-out for developers](https://www.chromestatus.com/feature/5700102471548928) and is implemented in `ContentShiftBlocker` using javascript for browsers that do not have support for `overflow-anchor`.

-⚠️ For browsers that do support `overflow-anchor`, `ContentShiftBlocker` assumes you have not disabled it by explicitly setting `overflow-anchor: none` on any parent elements.
-If you have then the user may experience content shifting.
-I would even recommend you explicitly set `overflow-anchor: auto` on the body element in case browser vendors decide to make this feature opt-in rather than opt-out.

 ## Installation